Ahlam77/travelApp/README.md

 ### The frontend client is a React application that users interact with to plan their travels.
 It communicates with the backend server through the API.

 # License
-### This project is licensed under the MIT License.
+### This project is licensed under the ISC License.